Pho Spices: What They Are and How to Use Them

 Please scroll ⬇️ to the recipe card for the full ingredient amounts and instructions.

-• Cinnamon Sticks – Adds depth and cozy warmth.
-Use whole sticks and remove them before serving.
+• Cinnamon Sticks – Adds warmth and depth.
+Use whole sticks and remove them after simmering so they don’t overpower the broth.

 Old Man Que Huong Brand Pho Spice Package with spices sorted and labeled.
 There's a spice bag, cinnamon bark, star anise, black cardamom, whole cloves, fennel seeds, and coriander seeds.